ptornich/my-resx-editor/README.md

 # Electron Resx Editor

-Edit .resx files with ease in any platform
+Edit .resx files with ease in any platform.

-Crossplatform .resx file editor built with Electron: https://electronjs.org/
+Crossplatform .resx file editor built with Electron (https://electronjs.org/).

 This project was born out of my own need to edit .resx files while working on Visual Studio for Mac in a Xamarin project.